Walter Van Rensselaer Berry: Career

-Biography

-Berry was born in Paris, a descendant of the Van Rensselaer family of New York.
-After attending St. Mark's School and Harvard, he took a law degree at Columbia University, practicing law in New York City, Washington, D.C., and Paris, where he pursued a career in international law and diplomacy.
-After serving as a judge at the International Tribunal of Egypt from 1908 to 1911, he settled in Paris for the remainder of his life and became a strong advocate of France, tirelessly promoting its cause in the United States when World War I broke out in 1914; he served as President of the American Chamber of Commerce in Paris from 1916 to 1923.
-After the war he vigorously opposed both Germany and the Soviet Union.
+Honors

+Berry received the Commandeur (Commander) of the Legion of Honour from the French government.
+He received the Order of the Crown of Italy and the Order of Saints Maurice and Lazarus from Italy.

+Personal life

-A close friend of Henry James and Edith Wharton, who called him "the love of my life," he met Marcel Proust in the summer of 1916, beginning "a friendship that was to be one of the most rewarding of Proust's final years."
+Berry was a close friend of Henry James and Edith Wharton, who called Berry "the love of my life".
+He was also friends with Caresse and Harry Crosby.
+Berry met Marcel Proust in the summer of 1916, beginning "a friendship that was to be one of the most rewarding of Proust's final years."

-Geoffrey Wolff in his life of Harry Crosby describes Berry as a fashion plate well over six feet tall.
+Geoffrey Wolff, in his life of Harry Crosby, describes Berry as a fashion plate well over six feet tall.
 Caresse described him to me very much as she did in her careless memoirs—slimness, thinness, wearing a morning coat and striped trousers like a diplomat and highly polished button-shoes.
 His arms were long and like pipestems.
 He could be witty, if a little on the pedantic side.
 His manner with women (said Caresse) was "gallant and wicked."
 Something frigid and formidable about his countenance, very sec.

+Berry belonged to the Knickerbocker Club in New York City and the Metropolitan Club in Washington, D.C., He continued to play tennis in Paris at the Bois de Boulogne.

-He was a cousin of Harry Crosby, leaving him in his will "my entire library except such items as my good friend Edith Wharton may care to choose."
+Berry died on October 12, 1927, in his apartment in Paris, France, after two months of illness.
+He never married.
+He bequeathed his cousin, Harry Crosby, "my entire library except such items as my good friend Edith Wharton may care to choose."

-Tennis

-Berry reached the semifinals of the U.S. National Championships in 1885 and the finals of the doubles in 1884.
-His doubles partner was his cousin, Alexander Van Rensselaer.